D2Dewarp: Dual Dimensions Geometric Representation Learning Based Document Image Dewarping: Proposed Method

+where $Split(\cdot)$ represents channel separation.
 After obtaining the mixed attention features $\boldsymbol{F}_{{mix1}}^{\prime}$ and $\boldsymbol{F}_{{mix2}}^{\prime}$, let the features return to different directions of independent line features.
 In this step, we separate them in the channel dimension. $X/Y$ self attention is used to capture the long-distance dependencies in the $X$ and $Y$ directions from $\boldsymbol{F}_h$.
 The same applies to $\boldsymbol{F}_v$. $X/Y$ self attention here refers to the attention relationship between the features of two line feature maps in the same direction ($X$ or $Y$).
 Formulas are as follows, where $Sig(\cdot)$ represents the $Sigmoid$ activation function, which normalizes feature values to $[0, 1]$.
 Concatenate $\boldsymbol{F}_h^{\prime}$ and $\boldsymbol{F}_v^{\prime}$ in the channel dimension, and then predict the 2D deformation field $\boldsymbol{\hat{G}}$ through the upsampling module.
-Here we use the upsampling module of DocTr \cite{Feng2021DocTrDI}, DocGeoNet \cite{Feng2022GeometricRL} and FTDR \cite{Li2023ForegroundAT}.
+Here we use the upsampling module of DocTr, DocGeoNet and FTDR.
 The 2D deformation field has two channels, mapping the vertical and horizontal position coordinates between the distorted image pixels and the flat image.

 In general, the average pooling operation can extract more robust feature representations.
-The horizontal and vertical characteristics of the lines in the distorted document combined with the coordinate information in the X and Y directions in the feature map help to strengthen the geometric representation of the deformed features.
-Our experimental results (Table ~\ref{tab:ablation} and Table ~\ref{tab:abla_HV_Line}) prove the effectiveness of this fusion module.
+The horizontal and vertical lines in the distorted document combined with the coordinate information in the X and Y directions in the feature map help to strengthen the geometric representation of the deformed features.
+Experimental results (Table~\ref{tab:ablation} and~\ref{tab:abla_HV_Line}) prove the effectiveness of this fusion module.